 Bottom Line

-If you’re thinking about buying from Blue Nile please take a look at my reviews on Whiteflash and James Allen so that can make the most informed purchase, otherwise get in touch with me directly for independent advice and guidance.
+If you’re thinking about buying from Blue Nile please take a look at my reviews on Whiteflash (best for cut quality and customer service) and James Allen (great selection) so that can make the most informed purchase, otherwise get in touch with me directly for independent advice and guidance.

 Richard Jenkins, The Diamond Guru